mkdocs/mkdocs/docs/index.md

         pip install click-man
         click-man --target path/to/man/pages mkdocs

-    See the [click-man documentation] for an explaination of why manpages are not automaticaly generated and installed by pip.
+    See the [click-man documentation] for an explanation of why manpages are not automatically generated and installed by pip.

 [click-man]: https://github.com/click-contrib/click-man
 [click-man documentation]: https://github.com/click-contrib/click-man#automatic-man-page-installation-with-setuptools-and-pip